Annual Technical Report 2004 on Patent Information Activities submitted by Germany (SCIT/ATR/PI/2004/DE)

 Interlibrary lending, resource sharing, networks of patent libraries in the country

+Since April 1999 patent and utility model applications and since October 2004 trade mark and design applications have also been accepted at 11 patent information centres.
 The office library is integrated in the German national network of scientific and research libraries.
 Upon request of the examiners the library receives, from other network libraries, articles published in journals not subscribed to by the library and monographs.
 Articles are mostly received in electronic format.
-In return the library makes its resources available to the other libraries.
+In return the GPTO library makes its resources available to other libraries.

 Information services available to the public (including computerized services and search files contained in libraries remote from your Office and patent information posted by your Office on the World Wide Web)

 The German Patent and Trade Mark Office has a vast store of information in the form of several million patent documents in the DEPATIS archive.
 Thanks to DEPATISnet, this information is available to users via the Internet.
 DEPATISnet includes all German patents since 1877.
 In addition, a large number of patent offices around the world, including those of Australia, Japan, the US, the United Kingdom, Italy, Austria, France and Switzerland, have agreed to make their documents available through DEPATISnet.
 The core of DEPATISnet is the DEPATIS archive containing more than 24 million patent documents published worldwide, and about 7.5 million "Patent Abstracts of Japan".
 The archive is growing at a rate of more than 1.5 million documents a year.